Amazon imposes one-year moratorium on police use of its facial recognition technology

 NIST results finding racial bias in facial recognition systems follows the work of the Gender Shades project, work dating back to 2018 by AI researchers Joy Buolamwini, Timnit Gebru, and Deborah Raji that finds facial recognition software from companies like Amazon often work better on white men and worse on women with dark skin.
 This week, Algorithmic Justice League founder Joy Buolamwini and Google AI’s Timnit Gebru, also a Gender Shades coauthor, both urged tech giants like Amazon to ban facial recognition.

 European Union Commission officials considered a five-year moratorium of facial recognition earlier this year but backed away from the idea in February.
-Democratic U.S. Senators Cory Booker (D – NJ) and Jeff Merkley (D-OR) also backed a moratorium earlier this year with the introduction of the Ethical Use of Artificial Intelligence Act.
+Democratic U.S. Senators Cory Booker (D–NJ) and Jeff Merkley (D–OR) also backed a moratorium earlier this year with the introduction of the Ethical Use of Artificial Intelligence Act.
 Alphabet and Google CEO Sundar Pichai supported the idea of a facial recognition moratorium earlier this year.